Skip to content

 It's important for you and your family to understand your risk factors for developing breast cancer, including inherited genes that increase the likelihood of cancer developing for certain people.

-Breast Cancer Risk Factors and Prevention Methods
+Breast Cancer Risk Factors You Should Know About

 There are a variety of factors that can increase your risk of breast cancer.
 While most of these risk factors can’t be controlled, factors that involve personal lifestyle choices can be changed.